-This Buttermilk Biscuits Recipe makes the perfect fluffy biscuit to enjoy with any meal.
+These Buttermilk Biscuits are the perfect fluffy biscuit to enjoy with any meal.
+Fill with bacon, sausage, country ham, or fried chicken for the best breakfast biscuits!

-She knew how to grow and raise food, make things out of nothing, and cook.
-Boy, did Nannie know how to cook.
-Wonderful, tasty things.
+Nannie knew how to grow and raise food, make things out of nothing, and cook.
+And boy, did Nannie know how to cook.
+Wonderful, tasty things!
 Things that would draw you into the kitchen to watch her work over the big pots and pans.
 I remember sitting at the waxcloth-covered table while she cooked her famous creamed corn.
 Hearing it sizzle in the skillet meant goodness was close at hand.
 Her fried chicken was second to none, and the biscuits.
 Those biscuits were worth their weight in gold.

-As a child I took for granted the knowledge she carried, as if it would always be there to access.
-If only I could google my Nannie’s mind now.
+As a child I took for granted the knowledge that Nannie carried, as if it would always be there to access.
+If only I could google her mind now.
 If it were only that easy.

 I was much younger when Nannie passed away.
 Too self-involved to concern myself with the importance of learning her way to cook a mean skillet of creamed corn, how to properly butcher and then fry a chicken, or the best fat to use in a biscuit.
-Had I known then what I know now … what a vast amount of knowledge she possessed of life, both inside and outside of the kitchen, I would have paid a lot more attention learning from her and much less learning from the rest of the world.
+Had I known then what I know now, I would have paid more attention.
+What a vast amount of knowledge she possessed of life, both inside and outside of the kitchen.
+Better than any Google search, that’s for sure.

 With that said, for the past few weeks I’ve been trying to perfect Buttermilk Biscuits.
-I used a biscuit recipe from a local restaurant, Tupelo Honey, as a starting place and made adjustments over the course of a few renditions, settling on a biscuit recipe that I think would make Nannie proud.
+A biscuit that is not too dry but not too dense with a slight crunchy top.
+A fluffy biscuit.
+One that would be the perfect biscuit to use for a breakfast sandwich, because there’s nothing quite like an egg and cheese biscuit, ya know?
+I began with a basic biscuit recipe from the Tupelo Honey Cafe cookbook, and made adjustments over the course of a few renditions, settling on a biscuit recipe that I think would make Nannie proud.

 A few Buttermilk Biscuits recipe notes: